Matthimatiker/Marshaller/README.md

 ## Fallback behavior ##

-If a package uses the Marshaller installer, but neither itself nor the root package define an installation path, then the default behavior of Composer will take place and the package will be copied to the *vendor* directory.
+If a package uses the Marshaller installer, but neither itself nor the root package defines an installation path, then the default behavior of Composer will take place and the package will be copied to the *vendor* directory.